terotests/jeejee/README.md

   });
 ```

 Does this mean there are no templates?
-Not necessarily, you can of course use any template engine of your choise here, but you can live without them.
+Not necessarily, you can of course use any template engine, but you can also live without them.

 Can you extend you vocabilarily easily?